Q. I had an attorney obtain this judgment. How are they involved if I hire

 in 3 or 4 states all at the same time.

-Some of the remedies we may pursue include:
+Some of the remedies our attorneys may pursue include:

-* Locating and foreclosing on real estate owned by the debtor or fraudulent
+* Locating and foreclosing on real estate owned by the debtor or a fraudulent

 * Seizure of personal property including motorcycles, boats, cars, furniture, art, other prized possessions and then selling them